Learning how to read and understand food labels can help you to make healthier choices.

 What does the ‘per serving’ column mean?

 Food manufactures suggest a serving size for their product.
-For example (in the picture above) 2 slices of bread per serve or 2 biscuits per serve or 200ml per serve of juice, etc. The serving size varies for each product which is what you need to be aware of when you are comparing various products.
+The serving size varies for each product which is what you need to be aware of when you are comparing various products.
 Don’t assume the serving size is the right amount for you as everyone has different requirements.
 This is just a standard guide for consumers to follow.

 Remember that supermarkets are layed out so that most of the whole foods items are right around the edges of the building (e.g fruits and vegetables, meats, eggs, dairy, etc) and the processed foods are in the middle.
 Try to obtain a diet rich in whole foods with minimal processed for optimal health (but still indulge in your favourite treat every now and again).